 - Aftermath Injuries – Emergency medical care will not be available immediately, or in the days to a week after a natural disaster for anyone stuck inside the disaster zone.
 Emergencies services will be working on a skeleton crew, if at all.
 Even small injuries could wind up killing you.
 Making sure your Tetanus booster shot is up-to-date is a simple task that can save your life.
 The Tdap or Td vaccination also immunizes both adults and children against diphtheria and pertussis – whooping cough.
 These contagious viruses are airborne and can become deadly when left untreated.
 Sustaining a minor injury while evacuating or any time during the doomsday disaster, could prove painfully deadly.
 One small cut on a piece of rusty old fencing or contracting MRSA or a similar bacteria while trudging through unsanitary conditions, can cause an infection you will not be able to garner treatment for – one that merely getting your Tetanus booster shot in date, would have prevented.
 Have a written list of medications anyone in your family or group are prescribed to take on a regular basis with you when evacuating – if possible, take along any pill bottles as well.
 During a local or regional disaster, when society has not completely collapsed, FEMA staffers MAY be able to deliver prescription medications and medical personnel to designated shelters to offer resupply and emergency aid.

-- Civil Unrest – Looting will happen, the only unknown factors involve how quickly the thievery, beatings, and possibly rapes, and murders will occur.
+- Civil Unrest – Looting will happen, the only unknown factors involve how quickly the thievery, beatings, and possibly sexual assault, and murders will occur.
 Multiple murders happened for weeks after Hurricane Katrina.
 The well-armed folks in Texas were ready to defend what was theirs after Hurricane Harvey, but that did not completely prevent looting from happening – or vile people from pretending to work for the government and issuing fake evacuation orders to trick citizens out of them homes to make them easier to rob.

 If a nuclear, chemical, or biological attack – or a conventional war reaches American soil, the loss of life will be tremendous.
 A nuclear attack can cause third-degree burns on human skin up to five miles away from the detonation site.
 People 20 miles away from the blast zone could still sustain heat burns to their skin.
 The intense wind from a nuclear detonation shock wave will not peak until it hits 600 MPH – leveling anything or anyone in its path instantly.